Sport and Leisure

 This document discusses the legal situation regarding walking or rambling across privately owned land and provides information on walking trails.

-This document sets out the regulations governing the use of boats and watercraft in Ireland.
+This document sets out the requirements to operate boats and watercraft in Ireland.

 State fishing licences and fishing permits are required if you wish to take part in some types of angling in Ireland.
 Find out how and where to apply for a licence.